29 Content Marketing Tools to Optimise Your Content Marketing Efforts

 To generate a title, you can simply key in a keyword or topic in the search bar provided and the tool would do the rest of the thinking for you.
 If the headline generated isn’t what you are searching for, you can conveniently click on ‘See Another Title’ to continue generating new headlines till you find something you favour.

-Example of a headline generated on the subject of content marketing in Portent Title Maker.
+Example of a headline generated on the subject of content marketing from portent.com/tools/title-maker/.

 Once you come up with a headline that best fits your content, you can then use the CoSchedule Headline Analyzer to gauge how well your headline scores based on factors like the length, sentiment, and clarity of the headlines.